The Country Mouse and the City Mouse Adventures: Production

 In Canada, it first aired on TVOntario in autumn 1997 and also aired on YTV in 1999.
-Repeats of the show aired on the Cookie Jar Toons block on This TV until September 23, 2011 and mornings in Ireland on RTÉ Two's The Den, normally at 7:15am.
+Repeats of the show aired on the Cookie Jar Toons block on This TV until September 23, 2011, and mornings in Ireland on RTÉ Two's The Den, normally at 7:15am.
 However, all CINAR references in these broadcasts have been replaced by Cookie Jar references, but when Netflix began to stream seasons 1 and 2 on its "watch instantly" streaming service on February 29, 2012, all CINAR references have been restored.
-It formerly aired on Light TV (now as TheGrio) from December 22, 2016 until October 2, 2020.
+It formerly aired on Light TV (now as TheGrio) from December 22, 2016, until October 2, 2020.

-Reader's Digest released the first season only on VHS and DVD in the U.S., the United Kingdom, Ireland, France, Germany, Finland and Australia.
+Reader's Digest released only the first season on VHS and DVD in the U.S., the United Kingdom, Ireland, France, Germany, Finland and Australia.
 Direct Source released every four episodes in two DVD volumes from the second season of the show on February 27, 2007.
 Season 1 is also available on iTunes.